Nigel Slater: Early life

 Nigel Slater was born on 9 April 1956, in Wolverhampton, then in Staffordshire.
-He was the youngest of two sons born to factory owner Cyril "Tony" Slater and housewife Kathleen Slater (née Galleymore).
+He was the younger of two sons born to factory owner Cyril "Tony" Slater and housewife Kathleen Slater (née Galleymore).
 This was his father's second marriage.
 His mother died of asthma in 1965.
 In 1971, his father remarried to Dorothy Perrens, dying in 1973.

 Slater attended Woodfield Avenue School in Penn, Staffordshire.
-He moved to Worcestershire as a teenager and attended Chantry High School where he enjoyed writing essays and was one of only two boys to take cookery as an O-Level subject.
+He moved to Worcestershire as a teenager and attended The Chantry School in Martley, where he enjoyed writing essays and was one of only two boys to take cookery as an O-Level subject.

-Slater claims in his autobiography that he used food to compete with his stepmother for his father's attention.
+Slater stated in his autobiography that he used food to compete with his stepmother for his father's attention.
 Their biggest battle was over lemon meringue pie – his father's favourite.
 She refused to divulge her recipe, so Slater resorted to subterfuge to turn out his own version.
 "I'd count the egg-shells in the bin, to see how many eggs she'd used and write them down.
 I'd come in at different times, when I knew she was making it.
 I'd just catch her when she was doing some meringue, building up that recipe slowly over a matter of months, if not years."

 Slater gained an OND in catering at Worcester Technical College in 1976, and worked in restaurants and hotels across the UK before becoming a food writer for Marie Claire magazine in 1988.
 He became known for uncomplicated, comfort food recipes which he presented in early books such as The 30-Minute Cook (1994) and Real Cooking, as well as his memoir-like columns for The Observer which he began in 1993.

 Television and radio

 In 1998, Slater hosted the Channel 4 series Nigel Slater's Real Food Show.
 He returned to TV in 2006 to host the chat/food show A Taste of My Life for BBC One and BBC Two.
 In 2009, he presented the six-part series Simple Suppers on BBC One, and a second series the following year.

 He appeared as a guest castaway on BBC Radio 4's Desert Island Discs in June 2005.

-In November 2013 he appeared alongside farmer Adam Henson on BBC's 'Nigel and Adam's Farm Kitchen', which was set on a working farm in the Cotswolds and covered various aspects of food production and preparation.
+In November 2013, he appeared alongside farmer Adam Henson on BBC's 'Nigel and Adam's Farm Kitchen', which was set on a working farm in the Cotswolds and covered various aspects of food production and preparation.